 Getting to Nigeria: Most international flights into Nigeria come via Europe (London, Paris, Frankfurt and Amsterdam).
 Arik Air flies to Nigeria from the US.
 Regional flights are also available.
 Bush taxis and long-distance buses travel to and from the neighboring countries of Ghana, Togo, Benin, and Niger.

 Nigeria's Embassies/Visas: All visitors to Nigeria are required to have a visa unless you are a citizen of a West African country.
+Tourist visas are valid for 3 months from their date of issue.

 Nigeria's Economy and Politics